remance/Masendor/data/arcade/animation/readme.md

 "turret": not sure how it will work yet but for when sprite can face other direction while walking in other direction "effect_": add special image effect (not animation effect) like blur, need effect name after and related input value "effect_" (e.g., effect_blur50)

-List of animation effect propertiers:
+List of animation effect propertiers:  # only need to be put in at the first frame row.
 "aoe": effect deal further aoe damage outside of sprite effect in distance, need distance number after "aoe" (e.g.,aoe10) "dmgsprite": whole sprite can cause damage instead of a single point "externaleffect": effect use its own external animation frame instead of the frame assigned in animation sprite, accept only the first frame for starting the effect animation